headzoo/nexmo/README.md

 ### Overview
 [Nexmo](https://www.nexmo.com) is an inexpensive provider of voice and text (SMS) services based in the UK.
-This library is used to communicate with their API for the purpose of sending text messages to cell phones.
+This library is used to communicate with their API for the purpose of sending text messages to mobile devices.

 ### Installing via Composer